lizhunan/IELTS/speaking/part2-题库.md

 Mike is a helpful and responsible person.
 Actullay, he is always willing to help people around him, including me.
 As the caption of our team, he often makes training plans for us aiming to improve our training effect.
-Regarding why I think he is a good leader.
+As for the reason why I think he is a good leader.
 Firstly, Mike's communicating skills are impressive.
 He can communicate with almost every person, even with strangers.
 He usually hire ground to preper football match.
-Besides, Mike often organizes some activities such as football match with other team and teaching other student playing football.
+Besides, Mike often organizes some activities such as football match with other team and teaching other students playing football.
 So, these two qualities are vital to a good leader.

 ## 9.25